-- §1 Faculty Activities Report {FAR) - §2 Chair's annual assessment of the faculty in the Chair's department - §3 Executive Committee's evaluation of each faculty member - §4 Use of the Executive Committee ratings to determine salary increases - §5 Dean's review of the salary increases - §6 Communication between the Dean and the faculty - §7 Summary year (Attachment A}.
+- §1 Faculty Activities Report {FAR} - §2 Chair's annual assessment of the faculty in the Chair's department - §3 Executive Committee's evaluation of each faculty member - §4 Use of the Executive Committee ratings to determine salary increases - §5 Dean's review of the salary increases - §6 Communication between the Dean and the faculty - §7 Summary - §1 Faculty Activities Report (FAR)

+Each year in January, professors with tenured, tenure-track, or clinical track appointments submit a Faculty Activities Report (FAR) through which they report activities for the previous calendar year (Attachment A).
 The FAR classifies activities into three main areas: teaching, creative and professional activities, and service.
 Within each of the three main areas, the FAR outlines several types of possible activity.
-In addition, faculty are asked within each main area to list activities that promote diversity, equity, and inclusion (DEI}.
+In addition, faculty are asked within each main area to list activities that promote diversity, equity, and inclusion (DEI).